1. How does WWT use gifts in wills?

 2. Will my gift make a difference?

 Any gift, any size makes a difference.
-Legacy gifts are vital in ensuring our work continues.
+Gifts in wills are vital in ensuring our work continues.
 A significant amount of the money we raise comes from legacies and this helps us continue saving wetlands, protecting the wildlife we love and bringing people and wildlife together for generations to come.

 3. Can I specify where or how my legacy is used?